Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Methodology

 which expresses the ratio of momentum and thermal diffusion.
 In the case where the heat flux is regarded as the "slow" variable, the thermal conductivity $\kappa$ (or thermal diffusivity $\alpha$) can be related to the "slow" relaxation time, while the dynamic (shear) viscosity $\mu$ (or kinematic viscosity $\nu$) is proportional to the "fast" relaxation time, and vice versa.
-Introducing the intermediate states, the transport equations for $f$ and $g$ become,